StefanZander/lecture_notes/swcs/html/docs/structure.md

 ## Preamble

-Scientific papers follow a **predefined structure** the objective of which is to present **acquired results** and the **deployed methodology** upon which the results were acquired in appropriate ways.
-The objective of deploying such a predefined structure is to support the **exploitation** and **dissemination** of research results.
+Scientific papers follow a **predefined structure** the objective of which is to present **acquired results** and the **deployed methodology** upon which the results were generated in appropriate ways.
+The objective of deploying such a predefined structure is to support the **exploitation** and **comprehension** of research results .

-In the following, we presented a structural recommendation for the two main types of scientific papers in computer science:
+In the following, we present a structural recommendation for the **two main types** of scientific papers in computer science:

 1. Original **Research Papers**, and
 2. **Surveys**

-Each structural element for both types of work is described in detail on a **separate details page** that can be looked up by following the link pointing to it.
+Each structural element for both types of works is described in detail on a **separate details page** that can be retrieved by following the link pointing to it.

 The **details pages** are all structured identically:

-1. They introduce a **structural topic** by describing its
+1. They introduce a **structural element** by describing its

     * **Function** –
         Explaining the main purpose of a section